tinloof/sanity-kit/packages/sanity-studio/README.md

 ```

 ### Customizing pages previews
+### Customizing pages previews

+Documents can have their preview customized on the pages navigator using the [List Previews API](https://www.sanity.io/docs/previews-list-views):
 Documents can have their preview customized on the pages navigator using the [List Previews API](https://www.sanity.io/docs/previews-list-views):

 ```tsx